fragalfernando/optical_flow_pyramidal/README.md

     ./test_of -s 19 -e 29 -p ./boxing/ -c ./boxing/output.log -o ./output/output/

-will run the accuracy tester from frames 19 to 29, using the frames at the ./boxing/ directory, using the coordinate file ./boxing/output.log and saving the resulting frames at ./output/output
+will run the accuracy tester from frames 19 to 29, using the frames at the ./boxing/ directory, using the coordinate file ./boxing/output.log and saving the resulting frames at ./output/output (**NOTE** the output directiry **MUST** exist before running the command above).

 As explained before, the blue points are the Open Pose points (ground truth), the green points are OpenCV pointss withh LKPyramidal-Iterative tracking and the red points our results.